edgi-govdata-archiving/DataRescueTEMPLATE/README.md

 ### 4) Onward
 * for newbies and veterans of EDGI alike
-* Goals: discuss and spec out the next 3 to 6 months of tech development plans as we move beyond collection, discuss security, resiliency, redundancy.
+* Goals: discuss / spec out the next 3 to 6 months of tech development plans as we move beyond collection; discuss security, resiliency, redundancy.
 * Join the #onward slack channel